-Trump will meet with lawmakers to discuss legislation to prevent mass shootings
+Trump said to be backing away from raising minimum age on some weapons

-(CNN)President Donald Trump will meet with lawmakers on Wednesday to discuss legislative solutions in response to the Parkland, Florida, school shooting, White House press secretary Sarah Sanders said.
+White House press secretary Sarah Sanders said Monday that Trump will meet with lawmakers on Wednesday to discuss legislative solutions in response to the Parkland, Florida, school shooting.

-Trump will meet with lawmakers from both parties, Sanders said Monday.
+Trump will meet with lawmakers from both parties, Sanders said.

 Sanders declined to say specifically what measures Trump would support with regard to raising the age of purchase for certain firearms and strengthening background checks.
 She said that would be discussed with lawmakers on Wednesday.